 h, t, o, e, x, o, r, a, b, a, s, la, y, q, c, i, y, s, t, a, l, g, a, a, o, n, o, s, v, l, a, r, y, c, e, k, s, p, f, y, o, m, e, n, e, a, u, a, r, e, l, a, t, e, d, a, t, o, n, o, n, a, o, y, l, e, p, o, t, m, a

 The Sigillum Dei predates John Dee, who discovered it while compiling his massive library of esoteric and scientific manuscripts.
-The earliest known use of the Sigillum is in the The Sworn Book of Honorius, a medieval grimoire dating to before 1347 — a copy of which is thought to have been owned by Dee.
+Historians suspect Dee owned a copy of The Sworn Book of Honorius, a medieval grimoire dating to before 1347, which contains the earliest known use of the Sigillum Dei.

 Reed Enger, "Sigillum Dei, Wax Disks," in Obelisk Art History, Published April 05, 2017; last modified October 13, 2022, http://www.arthistoryproject.com/artists/john-dee/sigillum-dei-wax-disks/.